container based virtualization

 Spanning Tree Challenges

-Traditional spanning tree challenges network designers as they will block redundant links.
-The drawbacks of STP ( spanning tree protocol ) prove extremely expensive in data centers when you have multiple redundant links for mission-critical applications, essentially wasting 50% of your capacity.
+Traditional spanning trees challenge network designers as they block redundant links.
+The drawbacks of STP ( spanning tree protocol ) prove extremely expensive in data centers when multiple redundant links are used for mission-critical applications, essentially wasting 50% of the capacity.

-You can use the port channel to scale bandwidth as the bundled links appear as one to higher-level protocols, resulting in all ports forward or blocking for a particular VLAN.
-It would help if you aimed to design all links in a data center to be an EtherChannel, as this will optimize your bandwidth and reliability.
+You can use the port channel to scale bandwidth, as the bundled links appear as one to higher-level protocols, resulting in all ports forwarding or blocking for a particular VLAN.
+It would help if you aimed to design all links in a data center as an EtherChannel, as this will optimize your bandwidth and reliability.

 EtherChannel Technology